vtexdocs/help-center-content/docs/known-issues/en/error-in-the-maximum-quantity-field-of-the-same-sku-in-the-cart.md

 ---
-title: Error in the maximum quantity field of the same SKU in the Cart
+title: 'Error in the maximum quantity field of the same SKU in the Cart'
 id: 5xW5unmFphzQCwsmEochaG
 status: PUBLISHED
 createdAt: 2022-07-05T17:39:46.732Z